restatedev/sdk-python/README.md

 # Python SDK for restate

-> [!WARNING]
-> The Python SDK is currently in active development, and might break across releases.

 [Restate](https://restate.dev/) is a system for easily building resilient applications using *distributed durable async/await*.
 This repository contains the Restate SDK for writing services in **Python**.

 ## Community